 From William Smart, Sonora inherited qualities of perseverance and determination, and she was an articulate individual.
 (She later became, among other things, a published author and a member of International Toastmistresses.)
 She drew upon her skills and contacts to promote Father’s Day at the highest levels, but progress was agonizingly slow.
 Some members of Congress considered such an observance unmasculine; others felt it would promote commercialism.

 Opinions gradually changed.
 According to the Spokane Regional Covention & Visitor Bureau, President Woodrow Wilson “officially open[ed] Father’s Day services from his office in Washington, D. C.” in 1916.
 Eight years later, President Calvin Coolidge supported the concept of Father’s Day, but felt the individual states should determine its observance.
-In 1966, President Lydon Johnson signed a proclamation designating the third Sunday in June that year as Father’s Day.
+In 1966, President Lyndon Johnson signed a proclamation designating the third Sunday in June that year as Father’s Day.
 In December of 1970, a Joint Resolution of Congress asked President Richard Nixon to make a similar proclamation.
-Nixon signed a proclamation designating each third Sunday in June in 1972 as Father’s Day, making official the tradition started by Sonora Dodd sixty-two years earlier.
+In 1972, Nixon signed a proclamation designating each third Sunday in June as Father’s Day, making official the tradition started by Sonora Dodd sixty-two years earlier.

 William Jackson Smart died in 1919, aware of his daughter’s desire to have fathers acknowledged yearly nationwide.
 Sonora Dodd died in 1978, six years after winning her battle to honor fathers, especially her own.